tompscanlan/speedy-review/README.md

 In modern software development, clear and informative commit messages are crucial for maintaining a healthy codebase.
 They help team members understand the context of changes, facilitate easier navigation through project history, and improve collaboration among developers.
 However, writing effective commit messages can be time-consuming and often gets overlooked.

-### How It Works
+## How It Works

-1. **Git Hook Integration**: Speedy Review integrates seamlessly with your git workflow by utilizing a commit message hook.
+1. **Git Hook Integration**: Speedy Review integrates seamlessly with your git workflow by utilizing a prepare-commit-msg hook.
 When a developer attempts to commit changes, the hook triggers an analysis of the staged changes.

+2. **Local Server or SaaS**: The tool runs a local Flask server (`server.py`) that handles requests from the git hook.
+This server uses the Anthropic API to generate commit messages based on the git diff and the current commit message.
+Alternativly, run it through our hosted service, free for the first 25 commit messages, API usage based pricing of ~$0.05 per commit.

-2. **GPT-Powered Analysis**: The tool sends the git diff and the current commit message to a microservice that uses GPT to analyze the changes and generate a suggested commit message based on the content and context of the modifications.
+3. **GPT-Powered Analysis**: The `prepare-commit-msg.py` script sends the git diff and the current commit message to the local server, which then uses GPT to analyze the changes and generate a suggested commit message based on the content and context of the modifications.

-3. **Commit Message Generation**: The generated commit message follows the Conventional Commits specification, ensuring that it is structured, informative, and easy to understand.
+4. **Commit Message Generation**: The generated commit message follows the Conventional Commits specification, ensuring that it is structured, informative, and easy to understand.
 If the current commit message is already adequate, it will be returned without changes.

-4. **Improved Collaboration**: By providing developers with high-quality commit messages, Speedy Review enhances communication within teams, making it easier to track changes and understand the rationale behind them.

 5. **Changelog Generation**: Speedy Review also simplifies the process of generating changelogs by providing well-structured commit messages that can be easily aggregated into a coherent summary of changes for each release.